-Wisteria is a beautiful climbing vine that is native to the eastern side of the United States.
+Wisteria is a beautiful climbing vine native to the eastern side of the United States.
 It grows beautiful flowers and hangs wonderfully off woody vines that can climb anything.
 They are a member of the family of peas, and wisteria seed pods are where the seeds come from.

 Wisteria seed pods contain seeds.
 The seeds and even other parts of the wisteria vine are poisonous with a glycoside that causes intestinal and stomach trouble in humans if ingested.
-Therefore, don’t plant wisterias where children play or adults could accidentally ingest the seeds.
+Therefore, don’t plant wisterias where children play or where adults could accidentally ingest the seeds.

 How to Grow Wisteria Seeds

 If you know how to grow wisteria, you know how to grow wisteria seeds.
 All you need to know when thinking about how to grow wisteria seeds is that if you have established wisteria plants, you will have seed pods in no time.
 These seed pods carry lots of seeds inside them, and so long as you have established wisteria vines, you will get plenty of seed pods.